Nimfloss/SimpleCardGame/README.md

 The player matches cards by entering the numbers on the cards.
 The game ends when all cards are matched.

-Some German translations were done using the DeepL translator. www.deepl.com

 # DE
 Dies ist ein einfaches Kartenspiel, geschrieben in Java, das im Terminal gespielt werden kann.